 The FAFSA cannot be filed until after October 1st, but it must be completed and received prior to the college’s priority deadline date.
 The FAFSA must be filed for every year the student is in school.
 Submit your FAFSA online at fafsa.ed.gov.
 A FAFSA requires a signature from both a parent and the student applicant.
 To sign the online application, you must use your FSA ID (see Step 1).

-Some private independent colleges require you to file a CSS/PROFILE application or an institutional financial aid form to determine your eligibility for their own sources of financial aid.
+Some private independent colleges require you to file a CSS/PROFILE application (see list of schools requiring) or an institutional financial aid form (specific to a given school) to determine your eligibility for their own sources of financial aid.
 The PROFILE application can be completed as early as October and is available here.
 Make sure you understand if you need to file any additional forms and that you submit them by the school’s specified deadline.

 Millions of dollars in scholarships are available each year.
 Start your search online at www.rischolarships.org for local Rhode Island scholarships.
 Use tools like www.fastweb.com to search for national scholarships.
 Don't forget to check your guidance office and local library for more opportunities.
 Scholarships are a great way to help pay college tuition, books and living expenses and can reduce the amount you need to borrow.
 You should always maximize the amount of free money you use to pay for college before borrowing.